 Fenella Fielding in 'High Spirits'

 Fenella was absolutely delighted when, in June 2018, she was awarded an OBE for Services to Drama and Charity in the Queen's Birthday Honours.
 Fenella said, "I’m terribly moved.
 It’s lovely to have my work acknowledged in a serious way… It would never have occurred to me that this might happen.
 But I’m very happy, as you can imagine."
-Read more about Fenella's honour as reported by her local news website.
+Read more about the announcement of Fenella's honour as reported by her local news website.

 Speakable Translations of Greek Classics